Epomaker RT82 Review (Page 3 of 4)

 Page 3 - A Closer Look - Disassembly and Internals

-Taking the opportunity to disassemble one of the switches, we can get a better understanding of the internal structure.
-As mentioned before, these pre-lubed switches use a 5-pin design, with a travel distance of 3.6±0.4mm, with a trigger force of 45±5gf.
-The switches use a standard Cherry stem.
+Taking the opportunity to disassemble one of the switches provides a clearer view of its internal structure.
+As mentioned previously, these pre-lubed switches use a five-pin design, which helps improve stability during installation.
+The switches offer a total travel distance of 3.6±0.4mm and require an actuation force of 45±5gf.
+The switches use a standard Cherry-style stem, ensuing broad keycap compatibility.

 After removing the eighty keycaps, the switches were next.
-Again, using the included keycap puller, the switches came out with no incident, leaving the keyboard prepped for the next stage of disassembly.
+Using the included keycap puller, the switches were removed without incident.
+No excessive force was required during this process, and the hot-swappable sockets remained firmly situated.
+With all the switches removed, the keyboard was prepped and ready for the next phase.

-After everything was disconnected, the next step was to carefully undo the foam sandwich still resting in the top half of the case.
+After everything was disconnected, the next step was to remove the sound dampening layers still resting in the top half of the case.
 There are two layers of foam, one on each side of the PCB.
-The first and thicker of the two is on the bottom, and must be removed carefully after undoing six more screws, as it is secured with an adhesive layer.
+The first and thicker of the two are on the bottom, and must be removed carefully after undoing six more screws, as it is secured with an adhesive layer.
 On the other side of the PCB is a very thin layer of denser foam, which itself is underneath another thicker layer of foam.
-On top of this very tasty sound dampening sandwich, we find the PC plate, with the stabilizers still attached.
+On top of these sound dampening layers, we find the polycarbonate plate with the stabilizers still attached.
 After removing the plate, we find the six silicone gaskets used to isolate the plate from the case.
-These slide off with no difficulty.
+These slide off without difficulty.
 At the end of the disassembly, we find one last screw securing the mini-display contacts to the top of the keyboard case.
 It is important to note that not all screws are identical, so organization is key here.
-However, one thing I appreciated was that all the screws could be removed using a single screwdriver, making disassembly much less tedious.
+That said, all screws can be removed using a single screwdriver, which simplifies the overall process.

 Page Index